Step2Motion: Locomotion Reconstruction from Pressure Sensing Insoles: Experiments and Evaluation

 \subsection{Datasets}

-We use two datasets to train and evaluate \titleshort{}, UnderPressure~\cite{mourot2022underpressure}, and our own recorded locomotion dataset focusing on motion diversity, which we made publicly available under the link: \emph{link will be added upon acceptance.}
+We use two datasets to train and evaluate \titleshort{}, UnderPressure~\cite{mourot2022underpressure}, and our own recorded locomotion dataset focusing on motion diversity, which we made publicly available under the link: \href{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/}{https://vcai.mpi-inf.mpg.de/projects/Step2Motion/}

 \paragraph*{UnderPressure Dataset.} Public dataset comprising recordings of nine subjects performing various locomotion tasks such as walking, jogging, or jumping.
 It provides approximately 5 hours of motion capture data paired with insole readings.
 However, this dataset has very limited motion variety (normal pace walking and jogging), and subjects were instructed to perform actions in a very specific manner.